 Video related to Only buddhism is a religion in the future Buddhism has the characteristics of what would be expected in a cosmic religion for the future: It transcends a personal God, avoids dogmas and theology; it covers both the natural and the spiritual, and it is based on a religious sense aspiring from the …

-Permanent link to this article: https://www.dhammikaweb.com/?p=603
+Permanent link to this article: http://www.dhammikaweb.com/?p=603

 Why is it so difficult to recollect our previous lives